Aleksandar1151/Aleksandar1151/README.md

 <details>
 <summary><h3> Aleksandar's Coding Journey</h3></summary>

-  My journey in the world of programming began in elementary school when I first started coding and participated in school competitions.
+> Make it simple and significant.

-  I've been fortunate to continue exploring the fascinating world of programming under the guidance of my father, who was an experienced programmer.
-This early exposure to the field ignited my curiosity and nurtured my ambition to delve deeper into software development.
+Since I first began coding in elementary school and participated in school competitions, I have been interested in programming.<br>

-  Currently, I'm pursuing my degree in software engineering, and I'm excited to be a perpetual student of this ever-evolving field.
-Alongside my studies, I work as an educator in a private school, where I teach C# and Unity, sharing my knowledge and passion for programming with others.
+I've had the good fortune to learn from my father, who was an experienced programmer.
+His advice stoked my interest in software development and increased my curiosity.<br>

-  Throughout my college journey, I've been actively involved in various projects, with a strong focus on backend development.
-I relish the challenges of creating robust and efficient systems that make a difference.
+With a degree in software engineering, I'm currently focusing on AI and backend development.

-  I'm constantly driven by my passion for technology and my eagerness to learn new things.
-I believe that the world of software development is limitless, and I'm excited to continue my journey, pushing boundaries, and making a positive impact with my code.
+I like the challenge of creating systems that are not only functional but also useful and significant.<br>